Lawsuits for Injuries from Garage Door Accidents

 - Head injuries.

-It is estimated that nearly 13,000 injuries occur each year because of garage doors in some way.
+It is estimated that nearly 13,000 injuries occur each year because of garage doors.

-Many people suffer garage door injuries while attempting to fix or maintain their garage doors.
+Many people suffer injuries while fixing or maintaining their garage doors.

 These injuries often occur because the person trying to fix the garage door doesn't have the proper experience or necessary tools to complete the job safely.